Batch Processing

 Overview

-Batch Processing accepts a CSV or Excel file where each row contains data for one form instance, then generates one filled PDF per row.
+Batch Processing eliminates this.
+Upload a CSV or Excel file alongside your form, and our AI form filler generates one completed PDF per row.
 A 100-row file for a W-4 or I-9 produces 100 completed PDFs in roughly 2 minutes.
-The same workflow applies to 1003 mortgage applications, COBRA election notices, CMS-1500 claim forms, or any repeating template that shares structure across recipients.
+The same workflow applies to 1003 mortgage applications, COBRA election notices, CMS-1500 claim forms, or any repeating template that shares the same structure across recipients.

 Real-World Example: Food service operators like Kona Ice automated 250+ permit applications annually with 100% accuracy after fine-tuning.